MatzFan/GRHttp/README.md

 This is a native Ruby HTTP and WebSocket multi-threaded server that uses the [GReactor](https://github.com/boazsegev/GReactor) library.

 This means it's all ruby, no C or Java code.
-The code is thread-safe and also supports GReactor's forking... although it might effect your code.
+The code is thread-safe and also supports GReactor's forking... although it might effect your code (especially with regards to websocket broadcasting).

 ## Installation